 By Daniel Barnes

 Jason Osder’s powerful and disturbing Let the Fire Burn is part of a new wave of media collage documentaries that also includes Brett Morgen’s July 17, 1994 and Penny Lane’s Our Nixon.
-Rather than offer comforting talking-head context or forcing an agenda down our throats, these multimedia-age stories are told through an assemblage of clips from the period.
-The effect is more immediate and immersive, and certainly refreshing after a long string of ego-tripping “message” docs, but it is also an essential form for a film where the only “good guys” are powerless and ineffective.
+Rather than offer comforting talking-head context or forcing an agenda down our throats, these multimedia-age stories get told through an assemblage of clips from the period.
+The effect is more immediate and immersive, and certainly refreshing after a long string of ego-tripping “message” docs, but it is also a necessary form for a film where the only “good guys” are powerless and ineffective.

-However, Let the Fire Burn does not serve as a tear-streaked elegy for MOVE, who despite their unfair and abusive treatment at the hands of the cops, were clearly a cult-like public nuisance determined to force a confrontation with the city.
+However, Let the Fire Burn does not serve as a tear-streaked elegy for MOVE.
+Despite the unfair and abusive treatment at the hands of the cops, the group was clearly a cult-like public nuisance determined to force a confrontation with the city.
 Of course, the police were far more willing to engage them in residential shock-and-awe than in diplomacy, and without overstating its case, Let the Fire Burn shows how police tend to respond to problems in black neighborhoods with either overwhelming violent force or not at all.

 The film is structured around the investigative process of a citizen commission hearing held several months after the 1985 incident, as well as the aftermath of protests and police abuse.
 This process was considered so essential to civic harmony that it got broadcast on television with surprisingly high production values.
 As we listen to corrupt cops, still-delusional ex-MOVE members, and innocent bystanders, Let the Fire Burn becomes a sort of queasy whodunit, and we watch in sickening horror as the inevitable perversion of justice unfurls before us.